cartant/blog/content/stopped-notifications/index.md

 There is more information about this in the [Observable Contract](http://reactivex.io/documentation/contract.html).

 The guarantees allow for the declarative composition of observable chains: developers can focus on composing behaviours rather than keeping track of state.
-Without the guarantees, developers would be checking for errors and completion and composition would be much more difficult.
+Without the guarantees, developers would be checking for errored or completed sources and composition would be more difficult.

-One quirk that stems from these guarantees is that it's possible for an error channel to be closed.
+A quirk that stems from these guarantees is that it's possible for an error channel to be closed.
 For example, if an error occurs when an observable is being torn down, it's not possible for that error to be reported to the observer — the observer will have already received a `complete` or `error` notification or will have already been explicitly unsubscribed.
-In RxJS, observers in this state are referred to as _stopped_.
+In RxJS, observers in this state are referred to (internally) as _stopped_.

-The way this situation has been dealt with has changed, over the last few RxJS versions.
+Over the last few RxJS versions, the way this situation has been dealt with has changed.

 ## Version 5